 Microsoft's Neal Gafter, who was primary designer and implementer of the Java SE 4 and 5 language enhancements and now works for Microsoft on .NET platform languages, discusses the impact of Oracle's acquisition of Sun on Java,makes the case for adding segmented stacks and a meta-object protocol to Java,, and offers some insights into how Java and C#/.NET compare.

 During the first week of May InfoQ went to Redmond for an informal meeting to discuss emerging trends.
 Normally when we go on this sort of fact-finding mission the reporter’s notes are off the record but we asked for permission to publish them as-is.
 With the exception of removing email addresses and one piece of NDA material, these are the notes shared within our editorial staff.

 Silverlight 4 in Action by Pete Brown is a comprehensive guide to Silverlight application building using C#.
 It features several practical examples that explore flexible layout, control extensibility, the communication and binding models, rich media, animation and more.

-Building upon the previous article introducing IronRuby, this article explores how to work with Windows Presentation Foundation (WPF) within IronRuby.
-In addition to a detailed example of an IronRuby WPF sample application, others areas covered include event handling, working with XAML, inheriting from CLR classes, and reducing verbosity in IronRuby code.
+This article covers working with Windows Presentation Foundation (WPF) in IronRuby, event handling, working with XAML, inheriting from CLR classes, and reducing verbosity in IronRuby code.
+2